Automattic/jetpack/docs/development-environment.md

 ### Checking Jetpack's PHP for PHP 5.2 Compatibility

-We have a handy `composer` script that will just run the PHP CodeSniffer `PHPCompatibility` ruleset checking for code not compatible with PHP 5.2
+We have a handy `composer` script that will just run the PHP CodeSniffer `PHPCompatibilityWP` ruleset checking for code not compatible with PHP 5.2

 ```sh
 $ composer php:5.2-compatibility .